South Korea is home to the world’s largest church, Yoido Full Gospel Church, having 200,000 in attendance on any given Sunday.

 Timeline and Travel

-It is possible to complete an adoption from South Korea in 18 months.
+In the Korea adoption program, it is possible to complete an adoption from South Korea in 18 months.
 The current wait time for a child referral from South Korea after a family is paper-ready is between two and six months.
 There are two trips to South Korea during the adoption process.
 The first trip is approximately six to ten months after accepting the child’s formal referral, and one month later to receive custody of your child.
 Each trip is one week in length.
 Families are permitted to stay in South Korea between trips and meet with their child once or twice a week until the adoption is final, if desired.

 Referral and Adoption Process

 Adoption from South Korea has been in existence since 1955.
-Therefore, adoption from South Korea is a consistent and reliable program.
+Therefore, the Korea adoption program is a consistent and reliable program.
 While there have been changes to the process with the adoption of the Hague Convention on International Adoption and the political atmosphere towards adoption in South Korea, the process remains one of the most reliable adoption programs today.
 If you reside in Kentucky, Missouri, Indiana or Tennessee, ABI will complete your home study.
 At this time, you will submit an application to AIAA as well.
 At the completion of your home study, we will assist you in submitting your I-600A, which is your Immigration and Naturalization Paperwork, and your home study will be sent to South Korea to await a child referral.

-The current wait time for a referral after a family has submitted their home study to South Korea is between 2-6 months.
+The current wait time in the Korea adoption program for a referral after a family has submitted their home study to South Korea is between 2-6 months.
 Referral information is very detailed.
 It includes photos of the child, a social history on the birth parents, medicals, and developmental report on the child, and information on any medications, alcohol, or nicotine consumed by the birth mother during her pregnancy.
 Updated medicals, developmental reports, and photos will be provided after acceptance of a referral.
 Referral information includes as much detail as we receive from our overseas counterparts, including photographs with medical and social history.
 Updated information after acceptance of referral is occasionally available.